backand/HelpPages/en/latest/apidocs/security/index.md

----
-title: Security Concepts
----
 ## Introduction

 The following section describes how to manage your app's users within Backand's user security paradigm.
 An important element to note up front is that, by default, [Backand](https://www.backand.com) provides two independent user objects.
 One user object is handled entirely by Backand, and is responsible for authentication and role-based security.
 The data for this user object is stored in Backand's database, and as such cannot partake of your app's custom logic.
 The second user object is offered in the default data model for a Backand application, and is titled "users".
 This object represents a user of your application, as opposed to a generic Backand user, and allows you to associate the user with various other objects in your application.
-Backand provides sync actions that allow you to keep these two user object lists up-to-date (see [Link your app's users with Backand's registered users](../security/index.html#Link your app's users with Backand's registered users) for more info).
+Backand provides sync actions that allow you to keep these two user object lists up-to-date (see [Link your app's users with Backand's registered users](security.md#Link your app's users with Backand's registered users) for more info).
 We highly recommend running the [todos-with-users app](https://github.com/backand/todos-with-users) in addition to reading this documentation.
 This simple app covers most of the user management use cases for a Backand application, such as allowing users to read all of your app's data but only allowing them to create and update their own objects, or restricting anonymous users to read-only access, or creating an Admin role that has full read-write-update-delete access to your application's objects.

 ## Authentication